5 March 2026

 - SACCO members who want to invest in the bank that serves their cooperative movement

-- Income investors wanting a dependable 8%+ yield with conservative payout
+- Income investors wanting a dependable 7–10% yield with moderate payout levels and growing profits

-How to Qualify for the COOP Final Dividend
+How to Qualify for Future Co-operative Bank Dividends

 Three requirements:

-1. Own COOP shares before the ex-dividend date Expected in May 2026 — confirm at nse.co.ke when announced.
-Buy at least five business days before to ensure T+3 settlement.
+1. Own COOP shares before the next ex-dividend date.
+The FY2025 ex-date (4 May 2026) has passed.
+Watch for the FY2026 interim dividend announcement, likely around November 2026.
+Buy at least five business days before the ex-date to ensure T+3 settlement.

-2. Valid CDS account in your name Linked to your KRA PIN, active and current.
-If you do not have a CDS account yet, see our How to Invest in NSE Kenya 2026 guide — takes five to ten business days to open.
+2. Valid CDS account in your name.
+Linked to your KRA PIN, active and current.
+If you do not have a CDS account yet, see our How to Invest in NSE Kenya 2026 guide — allow five to ten business days to open.

-3. Current bank account registered on CDS All major Kenyan banks accepted.
-Verify your registered bank details before May 2026.
+3. Current bank account registered on CDS.
+All major Kenyan banks accepted.
+Keep your registered details up to date with your broker.

 FAQ